Siege of Fort Motte: Siege

-Arriving May 8, Lee and Marion immediately surrounded the fort, which was dominated by the two-story Motte residence and garrisoned by about 140 British and Hessian regulars under Capt.
-Lt.
-McPherson.
-On the approach of the Americans, the British had evicted the widowed Rebecca Motte from the main house, and she had taken up residence outside the fort at the overseer's house.
+Arriving May 8, Lee and Marion immediately surrounded the fort, which was dominated by the two-story Motte residence and garrisoned by about 140 British and Hessian regulars under McPherson.
+On the approach of the Americans, McPherson's troops had evicted Rebecca Motte from the main house, and she had taken up residence outside the fort at the overseer's house.

 As the forces of Watson and Rawdon were still active and might come to relieve the siege, Marion and Lee needed to bring the siege rapidly to a conclusion.
 At Fort Watson they had constructed a tower from which the attackers could fire into the fort, but this idea was not workable under the conditions at Fort Motte.
 The idea was then put forward to set fire to the buildings within the defenses.
 Mrs. Motte, apparently sympathetic to the Patriot cause, provided the arrows that were used to ignite the roof of the house on May 12.
 When the defenders tried to go onto the roof to extinguish the flames, the attackers fired on them with their six-pound gun, driving them off.
 The garrison surrendered shortly after, and the Americans moved quickly to put out the fires before the whole house was engulfed.

 Aftermath

 The captured garrison was released on parole to return to Charleston.
 Before they left, Mrs. Motte and the American and British officers shared a meal.
-General Marion proceeded to the port of Georgetown, where the British garrison fled without resisting, while Lee was ordered by General Greene to assist in recapturing Augusta, Georgia.
+General Marion proceeded to the port of Georgetown, where he found its British garrison had withdrawn, while Lee was ordered by General Greene to assist in recapturing Augusta, Georgia.

+Legacy

+The battlefield listed was listed on National Register of Historic Places in 1972.